NATIONAL HOT CROSS BUN DAY

 - Unspoiled – Buns baked and served on Good Friday will not spoil or mold during the subsequent year.
 (English folklore)

-- Use buns for medicinal purposes.
-A piece of it given to someone ill will help them recover.
+- Medicinal uses – A piece of it given to someone ill will help them recover.
 (English folklore)

-- Sharing one with another person is supposed to ensure friendship throughout the coming year.
+- Friendship – Sharing a hot cross bun with another ensures friendship throughout the coming year.
 This is supposed to be especially true if “Half for you and half for me, Between us two, shall goodwill be” is said at the time.

 - Home protection – One tradition says a hot cross bun hung in the kitchen protects against fires.
 It also ensures all bread turns out perfectly.
 (Replace the hanging bun each year.)

 HOW TO OBSERVE #NationalHotCrossBunsDay